bexcite/ptudes-lab/README.rst

 other sensors etc) the only requirement is that the number of poses should be the same as the number of scans in the ``.pcap/.bag`` file.

+Alternatively you can run ``ptudes ekf-bench ouster`` command with ``--save-nc-gt-poses poses.csv`` to get the trajectory in Newer College Dataset Ground Truth format (*NC GT*), which has a much better utility value since it contains timestamp per pose and can be used to calculate ATE between trajectories.

 .. _official sensor docs: https://static.ouster.dev/sensor-docs/#sample-data
 .. _KISS-ICP: https://github.com/PRBonn/kiss-icp